 3. Install Bee Traps

 Commercially available bee traps can be an effective way to capture and reduce carpenter bee populations around your home.
 These traps mimic the entrance holes that female bees create but lead them into a contained space where they cannot escape.
+This can be especially helpful when female carpenter bee searches begin in early spring.

 4. Fill Existing Holes